 - When used to control a vehicular gate with an automatic gate operator, the telephone entry system must be mounted a minimum of six (6) feet away from the gate and gate operator, or in such a way that a person cannot operate the entry system and/or touch the gate or gate operator at the same time. - Be sure that the system is installed so that it is not directly in the traffic lane.
 Goose neck mounting post and kiosks work well for these type systems.
 When planning where to locate the system, take into consideration traffic lane layouts, turn around lanes for rejected access, conduit runs, power availability, etc. - Environmental factors must also be taken into account.
-Surface mount units are designed for direct outdoor installations, however it is preferable to protect them from direct exposure to driven rain or snow whenever possible.
-Flush mount units must be protected from direct exposure to the elements. - This telephone entry system contains a number of static sensitive components that can be damaged or destroyed by static discharges during installation or use.
+The units are designed for direct outdoor installations, however it is preferable to protect them from direct exposure to driven rain or snow whenever possible. - This telephone entry system contains a number of static sensitive components that can be damaged or destroyed by static discharges during installation or use.
 Discharge any static prior to removing the circuit board from the lobby panel by touching a proper ground device. - Instruct the end user to read and follow these instructions.
 Instruct the end user to never let children play with or operate any access control device.
 This Owner's Manual is the property of the end user and must be left with them when installation is complete.